-To migrate your database to Managed Service for PostgreSQL, you need to transfer the data directly, close the old database for writing, and then transfer the load to the database cluster in Yandex.Cloud.
+To migrate your database to Managed Service for PostgreSQL, you need to directly transfer the data, acquire a write lock for the old database, and transfer the load on the database cluster in Yandex.Cloud.

 There are two ways to migrate data to a Managed Service for PostgreSQL cluster: